Importance of Definitions for Safety Management System

 How Mitigation Factors Work in SMS

-Mitigation factors are Human Factors, risk control factors, or other conditions that effect the dangerous situation:
+Mitigation factors are Human Factors, risk control factors, or other conditions that affect the dangerous situation:

 - Positively: threat level is brought back into an acceptable level of safety and does not lead to risk occurrence (adverse event)